 You might be new on your preparedness journey or find it strange to prepare for an entire year without power.
 No matter where you are on your journey, I encourage you to prepare for at least a two-week period without electricity.
 Why?
 There are dozens of examples of this happening.
 If you live along the coast, a major hurricane can wipe out the power grid for multiple weeks.
 Earthquakes, major storms, and blizzards all frequently cause blackouts.
 Everyone is at risk.

-Typically, it won’t take two weeks to get your power restored, but most Americans barely have enough food or supplies to last two days.
+Typically, it won’t take two weeks to get your power restored, but most Americans barely have enough food for two days (and will put themselves in the delicate situation of risking their lives trying to find them).
 You will be ahead of the curve by preparing for two weeks.
 Let’s take a look at things you need to stockpile to last those two weeks and beyond.

 You need to have clean water to survive; everyone knows that.
 During a blackout, there is a chance your taps won’t work.
 There is also the chance that filtration systems set up may stop working, which means the water might be dirty or unsafe to drink.

 It is crucial for every family to have a two-weeks supply of water stored.
-The general rule is one gallon of water per person, per day.
+The general rule is one gallon of water per person, per day, but you’ll need more for cooking, for when you get sick, laundry and so on.
 To last two weeks, our family of five needs 70 gallons of water.
 It is also important to stockpile water for your pets as well.
 We have two dogs, a cat and a rabbit to consider, as well as livestock!

 A Water BOB is a great investment as well.
-They go right into your bathtub.
-If you are expecting a large storm, fill it up.
+They go right into your bathtub; if you are expecting an emergency, fill it up.
 You can use the water later if the power doesn’t go out.
 You also want a way to filter the water if your taps are working.
 Purification tablets are a good choice.

 Source of Light